 Common backpacker insurance exclusions

 While backpacker insurance may be the most suitable type of policy for your trip, there will be various exclusions where the insurer won’t pay out.
 These can include:

-- If you don’t follow advice from any official authorities such as the Foreign and Commonwealth Office or the World Health Organisation concerning preventative measures like vaccines or anti-malaria pills
+- If you don’t follow advice from any official authorities such as the Foreign, Commonwealth & Development Office (FCDO) or the World Health Organisation concerning preventative measures like vaccines or anti-malaria pills

 - If you act maliciously or take part in illegal activity